bbrownekianda/docs/platform/process.md

 8. Imported processes are available to view and edit from the main process view.

-5. When you have created your process go to [Form Designer](platform/form_designer2.md) to find out more on how to add and change forms within your process(es).
+9. When you have created your process go to [Designer](platform/form_designer2.md) to find out more on how to add and change forms within your process(es).

 ### Creating your own processes